Coronavirus in Nepal a double threat for disabled people | DW | 31.08.2020

 Experts say that people with disabilities in Nepal require special care and attention during the COVID-19 pandemic.
-A lack of facilities for these people makes them vulnerable to the virus.
+A lack of adequate facilities makes them vulnerable to the virus.
 Lekhanath Pandey reports.

-Rishi Dhakal is a peer counselor at the Spinal Injury Rehabilitation Center (SIRC) in Kavre District, which is the only dedicated health facility for people with spinal cord injuries in Nepal.
+Rishi Dhakal is a peer counselor at the Spinal Injury Rehabilitation Center (SIRC) in Kavre District, which is the only dedicated health facility in Nepal for people with spinal cord injuries.

 Dhakal, a wheelchair user, had been reporting to his office only seven days a month since March as per the SIRC's guidelines to limit staff presence in the building amid the pandemic.